Skip to main content

 • Are there caveats or limitations in the research on Soy?

-All 3 studies reported beneficial effects of soy intake on reducing breast cancer recurrence, with moderate to large effect sizes.
-The effective dose range was 25-50 mg isoflavones per day.
-However, the evidence strength is low, and most evidence comes from observational studies rather than randomized controlled trials.
+All 3 studies found beneficial effects of soy intake on reducing breast cancer recurrence, with moderate-to-large effect sizes.
+The evidence is limited by a small number of studies and potential publication bias.
+The dose range is 25-50 mg isoflavones daily.

 Most-studied combinations with Soy